 Where ceramic tile floor finishes are proposed as part of the ’completed’ internal floor finishes it is a fact that under normal loading, timber floor joists will deflect more than the allowable tolerances that a ‘ceramic covering’ can accept and cracking in the tiles, particularly at floor board junctions, will occur.
 Whilst ceramic floor tiling is not included under the warranty policy cover, the following good practice guidance is given to developers for the installation of such tiles if on timber floors.

-The guidance below is for ceramic tiling only and does not apply to other heavier tiles such as marble, travertine or stone which would be considered too heavy for a traditional suspended timber floor construction.
+The guidance below relates to ceramic tiling only and does not apply to other heavier tiles such as marble, travertine or stone which would be considered too heavy for a traditional suspended timber floor construction.

-The floor must be fit for purpose and should have adequate stiffness to support the tiles and adhesive.
+The floor should be fit for purpose and have adequate stiffness to support the tiles and adhesive.

 For floors supported by joists up to 600mm maximum centres, the floor decking should be:

 - 18mm exterior grade plywood screwed to the joists at 300mm centres with all square edges supported on joists or noggins.
 Plywood should be laid with a 1.5mm-2mm movement gap between boards and at abutments OR,

 - Moisture resistant floor decking overlaid with a minimum 10mm exterior grade plywood fixed to joists at 300mm centres OR,